Minister on International Migrants Day: Let us maintain our humanity in dealing with foreigners

 December 21, 2018

 Tuesday 18 December was International Migrants Day, with national events at the Pan African Freedom Park in Kampala.
 The day started with IOM Uganda staff and a few partners visiting Nsambya Babies home in the Makindye division of Kampala.
 Led by Chief of Mission Ali Abdi, the staff cut cake with the children, carried and cuddled and played with them, before marching to the venue.
-So thrilled were the children by the brass band from St Peter's Primary School that as the bad made for the gate, one of the babies lamented: "Ooh, the band people have gone!"
+So thrilled were the children by the brass band from St Peter's Primary School that as the band made for the gate, one of the babies lamented: "Ooh, the band people have gone!"

 At the Freedom park, a key highlight was a panel discussion on various migration issues.
-The panel was moderated by Ms Vivian Oyella from the Office of the Prime Minister, assisted by IOM Programme Coordinator Erika De Bona. other panelists were Dr John Mushomi (Makerere University); Annette Kirabira (RAHAB Uganda ), John Marot (AYAN) and Emmanuel Ssemambo from Bank of Uganda
+The panel was moderated by Ms Vivian Oyella from the Office of the Prime Minister, assisted by IOM Programme Coordinator Erika De Bona. other panelists were Dr John Mushomi (Makerere University); Annette Kirabira (RAHAB Uganda ), Simon Marot Touloung (AYAN) and Emmanuel Ssemambo from Bank of Uganda

 The Chief Guest, Hon Janat Balunzi Mukwaya, was represented by the Commissioner for Employment Services, Mr Lawrence Egulu.
-Below is the closing speech Commissioner Egulu delivered on behalf of the Minister.
+Below is the closing speech Commissioner Egulu delivered on behalf of the Minister

 Mr. Ali Abdi, IOM Chief of Mission and Acting UN Resident Coordinator,